Pony-House/Client/info/dev/requests.md

     --> Being able to see pfp fullscreen when we click them the same way we can see images

+chad

+    --> did you ever find out why it never scrolls down to the bottom yet? c:

 Made by Me

     Insert into manifest